HELEN ZUGHAIB – Stories My Father Told Me

 SPECIAL BENEFACTORS

-Bousquet Holstein PLLC, Onondaga County, The Dorothy & Marshall M. Reisman Foundation, New York State Council on the Arts, WRVO, Anonymous, Donald Blair & Nancy Dock, Therese A. Deegan, Sandra Hurd & Joel Potash, Ann Jamison, Anthony Malavenda & Martine Burat, Rick Olanoff & Susan Wadley, Robert Sarason & Jane Burkhead, and Mary Stanley
+Bousquet Holstein PLLC, Onondaga County, The Dorothy & Marshall M. Reisman Foundation, New York State Council on the Arts, WRVO, Anonymous, Caroline Cargo, Donald Blair & Nancy Dock, Therese A. Deegan, Sandra Hurd & Joel Potash, Ann Jamison, Anthony Malavenda & Martine Burat, Rick Olanoff & Susan Wadley, Robert Sarason & Jane Burkhead, and Mary Stanley